Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

-In figure \ref{fig:hav ads} we plot the horizon angular velocity for the AdS case for various allowed values of the coupling constant $\alpha$.
-We again observe the existence of a locally maximal angular velocity for $\alpha < \alpha_C$, indicted by the termination points of the blue curves at any given $\alpha$, due to the presence of a minimum mass.
-Note that for $\alpha \leq \alpha_C$ the angular velocity also has a global minimum.
-This occurs at a relatively small value of the mass, and the angular velocity slowly increases again as $M$ increases.
-When $\alpha = \alpha_C$, this global minima for angular momentum occurs exactly at the minimum allowed mass value.
+where the horizon radius $r_h$ is obtained from setting $f_-(r_h) = 0$.
+In figure \ref{fig:hav ads} we plot $\Omega_h$ for the AdS case for various allowed values of the coupling constant $\alpha$.
+We again observe the existence of a maximal angular velocity, indicted by the termination points of the blue curves at any given $\alpha$ due to the presence of a minimum mass.
+Interestingly, for large enough $\alpha$ the angular velocity of the horizon can become negative due to frame dragging effects.
+This behaviour can also be noted in the behaviour of equation \eqref{OmGB}, where in the large $\alpha/M$ regime the negative constant term starts to dominate.

-Another interesting feature is the existence of a crossover mass ($\bar{M}_{\rm{x}}$) at which the small $\alpha$ 4DGB solutions become less than the GR solutions.
+Another interesting feature is the existence of a crossover mass ($\bar{M}_{\rm{x}}$) at which the small $\alpha$ 4DEGB solutions become less than the GR solutions.
 We can find this crossover point analytically for solutions where $\bar{\alpha} << 1$.
-We begin by fixing a black hole mass, and describe it using both the GR black hole horizon radius ($\bar{r}_{h(GR)}$), and the 4DGB horizon radius ($\bar{r}_{h(GB)}$):
+We begin by fixing a black hole mass, and describe it using both the GR black hole horizon radius ($\bar{r}_{h(GR)}$), and the 4DEGB horizon radius ($\bar{r}_{h(GB)}$):

 The horizon angular velocity of an Einsteinian black hole can then be written as